lkloh/lkloh.github.io/_posts/2017-09-21-mixing-js-and-ts.markdown

 }
 ```

-And this bit of code uses the model, but is in JavaScript:
+And this bit of code uses that TypeScript model, but is written in JavaScript:
 ```js
 const femaleAlex = new Person({
     firstName: `Alex`,